- About GSE

-Announcements of events for all GSE student organizations can be found on the Student Lounge bulletin board and by e-mail.
+Announcements of events for all GSE student organizations can be found in Inside Penn GSE and on the Events Calendar.
 Questions about your student organization?
-Contact GSE Student Affairs Liaison Thammika Songkaeo.
+Contact GSE Student Affairs Liaison Tina Topper.

 Educational Linguistics Forum (ELF) explores the dynamic relationship between linguistics and education by supporting and promoting student research in the trans disciplinary field of educational linguistics.
-Please contact Sofia Chaparro at firstname.lastname@example.org.
+Please contact email@example.com.

 L.E.A.R.N. is an interdisciplinary graduate student organization with the goal of creating a forum for students who are interested in improving the quality of education in America’s schools.
 This year, L.E.A.R.N. will invite guest speakers to campus, moderate brown-bag discussions among Penn graduate students, provide career and networking opportunities for students interested in education reform, and host our annual Spring Education Conference that brings together hundreds of students and professionals on Penn's campus.
 L.E.A.R.N. also oversees several advocacy projects that will provide experience for graduate students interested in representing public school students in suspension and expulsion hearings, educating parents on special education rights, or conducting cutting-edge policy research to assist educational advocacy non-profit organizations.
 For more information, contact firstname.lastname@example.org or visit www.learn-network.org.

-Penn-King's Collaborative Link is a joint student/faculty organization, which fosters and supports connections and collaborations between Penn GSE and King's College London.
-This main purpose of this organization is to promote international conversations about language and literacy.
-The group organizes several video-conferences per year where young scholars share their research.
-Additionally, the group is committed to forging collaborations through on-site academic conferences both at Penn and King's.
-For more information, please contact Debora Broderick at firstname.lastname@example.org.
+Penn-OISE Collaborative Link is a joint student/faculty organizaiton, which fosters and supports connections and collaborations between Penn GSE and the University of Toronto-OISE (Ontario Institute for Studies in Education).
+The main purpose of this organization is to promote international conversations about language and literacy and to support collaborative work across the two institutions.
+The group organizes several videoconferences per year, where young scholars share their research and explore relevant literature from the field.
+Additionally, the group is committed to forging collaborations through on-site academic conferences both at Penn and OISE.
+For more information, please contact Rachel Skrlac Lo at firstname.lastname@example.org.

 Student Community in Reading Writing Literacy (SCRWL) The purpose of SCRWL is to provide a group that is driven by the unique needs of reading, writing and literacy doctoral students at all stages of their studies.
 This community enables students to act as resources to one another in our field and professional lives.
-For more info contact Katrina Bartow Jacobs at email@example.com.
+For more info contact email@example.com.

 Students Confronting Racism and White Privilege (SCRWP) provides a discussion space for those who are interested in engaging in conversations surrounding racism.
 The group was founded by white students with the purpose of confronting their own white privilege.
 Today, SCRWP is a multiracial coalition of students examining race-related issues in ourselves, our schools, and our society.
 The group provides a space to do internal work on race and identity that often doesn't happen in classrooms.
 The only requirement is a desire to take an anti-racist stance in learning about race and whiteness, and a willingness to face discomfort, uncertainty, or anger in the process.
 For more info, contact firstname.lastname@example.org.

-We Support Diversity of Mind (WSDM) was founded to enhance the overall community for students of color at the University of Pennsylvania Graduate School of Education (Penn GSE).
+We Support Diversity of Mind (WSDM) was founded to enhance the overall community for students of color at GSE.
 Through academic, social/networking, and community engagement events, WSDM provides support, awareness, and leadership opportunities for Penn GSE students of color; and seeks to build bridges to faculty and alumni of color to maximize the student learning experience.
 For more information, please contact Ufuoma Abiola at email@example.com.

 Graduate Inter-School Activities Council (GISAC) is an autonomous committee of GAPSA.
 GISAC includes ethnic, cultural and sports clubs.
 Contact: 251 Houston Hall, 215-898-3150.